What is WisePCDoctor?

 |Malware Removal (Windows)||

-DriverMax, ScanMyReg and SpeedyFixer are a couple of examples of other apps that are categorized as PUAs.
-Usually, such apps supposed to remove unwanted apps, clean junk files, fix registry and/or optimize systems in other ways.
-However, it is common that they are useless - they display fake results and do not fix any issues.
-Besides, many PUAs are not free.
-However, due to the aforementioned reasons it is not recommended to pay for their activation.
+DriverMax, ScanMyReg and SpeedyFixer are some of examples of other apps that are categorized as PUAs.
+These apps supposedly remove unwanted apps, clean junk files, fix the registry and optimize systems in other ways, however, they are useless, display fake results, and do not fix any issues.

 How did potentially unwanted applications install on my computer?

 Unwanted downloads and installations happen when people click deceptive ads that run certain scripts or when they download and install other (mainly free) software.
 In the second case, PUAs are downloaded and installed when they are included as 'additional offers' in the set-ups of other programs.

 Typically, information about these additional downloads and installations is mentioned in "Custom", "Advanced" and other similar settings of the set-ups.
 Leave these settings unchanged allows PUAs to infiltrate.
 This PUA distribution method is called "bundling".